-Everything about Domaine des Senechaux Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine des Senechaux Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine des Senechaux History, Overview

 Domaine des Senechaux has a long history in the Chateauneuf du Pape appellation.
 At least the previous owners did.
 The Raynaud family, the previous owners of Domaine des Senechaux can date their history in the southern Rhone all the way back to the 14th century.

 The domaine took the inspiration for its name from the small area, or lieu dit the vines are located in, Bois Seneseau.

 The Raynaud family sold the vineyard to Pascal Roux in 1993.
 Pascal Roux was an experienced vintner at the time of the purchase as he was already making wine in the Gigondas appellation with his estate, Chateau du Trignon.

 After purchasing Domaine des Senechaux, he began a program of replanting the vineyards and modernizing the wine making facilities.
 However, the Roux family ended up selling the estate to the Quiot family.

 The next chapter in the story is both interesting and complex.
 In December 2006, the Quiot family prepared to sell Domaine des Senechaux to Jean Michel Cazes, the owner of Chateau Lynch Bages in Bordeaux.
 Local winemakers from Chateauneuf du Pape fought the sale.
 The group of 20 winemakers made an offer to purchase the vines of Domaine des Senechaux.
 If that sale had gone through, they would have divided the vines among themselves.